PROVIDER USER AGREEMENT

 N.TERM AND TERMINATION

-This Agreement shall be effective as of the date of the Letter Agreement between the parties (the “Effective Date”) and shall have a term concurrent to the term set forth in the Letter Agreement (the “Term”).
-Either party may terminate this Agreement by providing thirty (30) days prior written notice of such termination to the other party.
+This Agreement shall be effective as of the date of the LOA between the parties (the “Effective Date”) and shall have a term concurrent to the term set forth in the LOA.
+This Agreement may be terminated only as set forth in the LOA.

 BUSINESS ASSOCIATES AGREEMENT

-This Business Associate Agreement (“BA Agreement”), (the “Effective Date” is when covered entity signed the Letter of agreement) is between the “Covered Entity” (within the meaning as defined at 45 CFR 160.103) and Klara Technologies, Inc. (the “Business Associate”) (within the meaning as defined at 45 CFR 160.103), for the purposes of complying with the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), Public Law 104-191, the Health Information Technology for Economic and Clinical Health Act (the “HITECH Act”), Public Law 111-005, and the regulations promulgated thereunder.
+This Business Associate Agreement (“BA Agreement”), dated as of ____, 2017 (the “Effective Date”) is between [INSERT ENTITY NAME] (the “Covered Entity”) (within the meaning as defined at 45 CFR 160.103) and Klara Technologies, Inc. (the “Business Associate”) (within the meaning as defined at 45 CFR 160.103), for the purposes of complying with the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), Public Law 104-191, the Health Information Technology for Economic and Clinical Health Act (the “HITECH Act”), Public Law 111-005, and the regulations promulgated thereunder.

 WHEREAS, Covered Entity and Business Associate are parties to an arrangement pursuant to which Business Associate provides certain services to Covered Entity as further set forth in that certain agreement by and between the parties (the “Underlying Services Agreement”);